emdarcher/chibios-tinkering/README.md

-Repository for code from tinkering arounch with [ChibiOS/RT](http://www.chibios.org/dokuwiki/doku.php).
+Repository for code from tinkering around with [ChibiOS/RT](http://www.chibios.org/dokuwiki/doku.php).

 Probably most code will be for STM32F1 series, and maybe STM32L1.